nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 - Adds a remark to student in the student list whose index is specified in the `<INDEX>` field.
-- If there is already an existing remark, this command will replace current remark with `<REMARK>`
+- If there is already an existing remark, this command will replace current remark with `<REMARK>`.

 Format for deleting a remark:
 ```